strncat/strncat.github.io/_posts/graphics/2023-10-04-virtual-world-viewing.markdown

 </div>
 <br>
 <!------------------------------------------------------------------------------------>
-<h4><b>(3) Prespective Transformation</b></h4>
+<h4><b>(3) Perspective Transformation</b></h4>
 <p style="text-align:center;"><img src="{{ site.url }}/assets/graphics/virtual-world/04-prespective.png" width="60%" class="center"></p>
-Before applying the orthographic projection, we have applied a prespective transformation, shown above.
+Before applying the orthographic projection, we have applied a perspective transformation, shown above.
 (Image taken from the book in my references).
 So how do we do this?
 Let's fix the z-axis below (image from the slides)
 <p style="text-align:center;"><img src="{{ site.url }}/assets/graphics/virtual-world/02-similar.png" width="100%" class="center"></p>
 The key property of perspective is that the size of an object on the screen is proportional to 1/z.
-We start from $(x,y,z)$ and we need to find the coordinates $(x',y')$ that will be used in the film plane.
+We start from $$(x,y,z)$$ and we need to find the coordinates $$(x',y')$$ that will be used in the film plane.
 To find these coordinates, we can use the properties of similar triangles to derive the film x-coordinate,
 <div>
 $$
 \begin{align*}